JavonGil/osTicket-install-prereqs/README.md

 <img width="600" alt="OT22" src="https://github.com/user-attachments/assets/ee7d67a1-c2d8-4be9-af92-45a13a4f972c" />

-<p>- Okay, we've done a lot of jumping from folder to folder and changing windows to this point.
-Stand up, stretch, get something to drink, and maybe a snack so we can get locked in.
-This next step is beyond SUPER IMPORTANT!
-Absolutely DO NOT MESS THIS UP!
-(No Pressure) 😏</p>
+<p>- This next step is beyond SUPER IMPORTANT!
+Absolutely DO NOT MESS THIS UP!</p>
 <p>- ⚠️ Just type the word ROOT in both boxes.
 Yes, ROOT in all caps. ⚠️ </p>
 <p>- Later on, the username will be root but the password is ROOT.
 This would be really bad in the real world but we're keeping simple for this project.
 A ton of people struggled with this part in the lab.
 The huge issue is we won't know its wrong until the end when osTicket fails to launch. </p>
 <p>- Click Next, Execute on the next screen, and then Finish.</p>